RenderHeads/UnityPlugin-ModulePattern/README.md

 - It is **not** replacement or in competition with MonoBehaviours, MonoBehaviours are still useful for view related logic.

 # Usage
-The pattern is based on two interfaces
+This is a lot of chitter chatter!
+In reality there are only three classes you need to know about:
 - [IModule](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModule.cs)
     - Interface for any module you want to create (A C# class that extends IModule), IModuleFactory requires modules inherit from this.
 - [IModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModuleFactory.cs)
     - Interface responsible for storing modules.
 This is used to get Modules in your game, whether it be in MonoBehaviours, Systems, etc.

-[DefaultModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/DefaultModuleFactory.cs) is an implementation of [IModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModuleFactory.cs).
+- [DefaultModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/DefaultModuleFactory.cs) is an implementation of [IModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModuleFactory.cs).
     - It provides a standard way to get modules across your game and should be appropriate for 90% of use cases.

 Note that we use interfaces wherever possible as a matter of principle to maintain decoupling, this abstraction is enforced in DefaultModuleFactory, but it is not necessarily required in general.